Our speakers serve as your Personal Consultant during the seminars and welcome questions at the meetings, in the hallways and even on the beach!

 "Hypertension: perks and pitfalls of measurement and management"

 Dr. Foster graduated from the University of Pennsylvania School of Veterinary medicine.
 After working in small animal private practice, he went on to complete an internship at VCA Norwalk, followed by an internal medicine residency at the University of Wisconsin.
-His training in extracorporeal therapies was achieved from UC - Davis, where he was the first long - distance nephrology fellow under the training of Dr. Larry Cowgill.
+His training in extracorporeal therapies was achieved from UC-Davis, where he was the first long-distance nephrology fellow under the training of Dr. Larry Cowgill.
 For four years, he was faculty at the University of Pennsylvania School of Veterinary Medicine, where he reopened an extracorporeal service providing hemodialysis, hemoperfusion, and plasma exchange.
-He has recently taken a position the Friendship Hospital for Animals in Washington, DC, where he is opening a new extracorporeal therapies service.
-This will be the first service of its kind in the DC/VA/MD region.
+He now is a staff internist at the Friendship Hospital for Animals in Washington, DC, where he opened a new extracorporeal therapies service.
+Dr. Foster is currently a resident in clinical pharmacology, with a research focus on altered drug pharmacokinetics in patients with renal disease.
 His research interests include nontraditional uses of extracorporeal purification, acute kidney injury, and glomerulonephritis.
+Dr. Foster is currently the president of the American Society of Veterinary Nephrology and Urology.

 Jon Klingborg, DVM